72.1% of the resident workers (All industries) in the Northern Beaches Council area have qualifications, compared to 66.0% for New South Wales.

 - The opportunities afforded to people to continue studying beyond compulsory schooling, and;

 - The knowledge and skill requirements of the local industries.

-Qualification should be looked at in conjunction with Income, Occupation and Field of qualification for a clearer picture of the knowledge and skill level of Northern Beaches Council area's local resident workers.
+Qualification should be looked at in conjunction with Income , Occupations and Field of qualification for a clearer picture of the knowledge and skill level of the Northern Beaches Council area's local resident workers.

 When comparing the Qualifications of local resident worker with local workers, Qualifications statistics indicates whether an economy draws on the skills offered by its own residents or on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Northern Beaches Council area - Persons||2016||2011||Change|

 |Qualification level||Number||%||New South Wales||Number||%||New South Wales||2011 - 2016|